jalibu/MMM-Jast/README.md

     * cryptocurrencies
 * No API Key required
 * Vertical or horizontal scrolling or static list
-* Depot value growth summary
+* Share Portfolio value and growth summary
 * Very customizable
 * Easy to use